 The primary purpose of this Guide is to promote awareness and enhance the transparency of the process and assessment criteria relative to the demutualization of an MPCC.
 The Guide describes the regulatory requirements relating to the demutualization of an MPCC and sets out the information that must be provided to OSFI at each phase of the demutualization process.

 OSFI’s primary responsibility throughout the demutualization process is to review and assess applications for regulatory approval and ultimately make recommendations to the Minister with respect to the approval of the conversion proposal and the issuance of letters patent of conversion.

-OSFI will generally evaluate the applications for approval against the criteria in this Guide; however, as the particular circumstances and facts of each demutualization are different, this Guide should not be viewed as an exhaustive set of criteria and information requirements.Footnote 2 OSFI officers from the Legislation and Approvals Division, Insurance Supervision Sector and the Actuarial Division jointly review and assess each application for the demutualization of an MPCC.
+OSFI will generally evaluate the applications for approval against the criteria in this Guide; however, as the particular circumstances and facts of each demutualization are different, this Guide should not be viewed as an exhaustive set of criteria and information requirements.Footnote 2 OSFI officers from the Regulatory Affairs Division, Insurance Supervision Sector and the Actuarial Division jointly review and assess each application for the demutualization of an MPCC.